 Assistant Leaders, Graduate Students, and Student Learning Assistants

 Non-student participants are not allowed to participate in Faculty-Led Programs.
 Non-student participants may include, but are not limited to, unapproved program leader spouses/partners, children, family members, faculty colleagues, staff members, university administrators, non-academic professionals, or community members.
-As the program leader has the primary obligation to their students’ academic success and overall well-being while abroad, Education Abroad does not recommend that leaders invite their spouses/partners (unless they serve an integral part of the program as assistant leaders) or children to participate in a program.
+As the program leader has the primary obligation to their students’ academic success and overall well-being while abroad, Experiential Global Learning does not recommend that leaders invite their spouses/partners (unless they serve an integral part of the program as assistant leaders) or children to participate in a program.